MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

 >
 > Streaming UX is only available for one-on-one chats and in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

 Streaming UX in bots refers to the process of delivering portions of the bot’s response to the user in real-time, as the response is being generated.
 Streaming UX transforms response generation wait time into an informative and interactive experience that enhances the overall utility of Teams bots in daily workflows.
-Streaming UX allows users to observe the bot actively processing their request, potentially boosting user satisfaction and trust.
+It allows users to observe the bot actively processing their request, potentially boosting user satisfaction and trust.

-Streaming UX enables bots to provide updates to the user during the response generation process.
-Streaming UX has two types of updates:
+Streaming UX enables bots to provide updates to the user during the response generation process and it has two types of updates:

 * **Informative updates**: Informative updates appear as a blue progress bar at the bottom of the chat, informing the user about the bot's ongoing actions before a response is generated.